chuangcaleb/chuangcaleb.com/README.md

 Speaking CSS as a first-language has really made it so fluid and effective to work with (especially on a small-medium project like this).
 I use very simple `scss` for generating custom tokens and using mixins (allows modularizing rules into different files, while keeping it all under the same `:root` declaration lol)

 And compare the bundle sizes sent over the wire, between v1 and v2.
-As of writing, it's improved initial HTML (25.9KB to 12.1KB) and CSS (6.1KB to 7.6KB), from single-themed barebones to dynamic-themed and heavily-styled masterpiece.
+As of writing, it's improved initial HTML (25.9KB to 12.1KB) and CSS (6.1KB to 7.6KB now with fallbacks/polyfills), from single-themed barebones to dynamic-themed and heavily-styled masterpiece.
 With much cleaner DX.

 #### Modern Syntax + CSS Variables